-In-Class Presentation: Students will deliver a summary of the paper (using a PowerPoint presentation) on December 17, 2018, in an oral presentation of no more than ten (10) minutes, followed by a question/answer session.
+In-Class Final Presentation: Students shall be prepared to deliver a summary of the paper (using a PowerPoint presentation) on December 17, 2018, in an oral presentation of no more than ten (10) minutes followed by a question/answer session by the class and instructor.

-Reading Reflections/In-Class Participation: Students will also be assigned chapters in the Emerging Challenges and In Search of Excellence books.
-Students will present a brief 1-2 page memo (Reading Reflections) of the highlights and essential points described in a chapter or chapters for each class session that a chapter is assigned.
-The management book reading response should include an example or observation of a current or recent experience applicable to the chapter.
+Reading Reflections/In-Class Participation: Students will also be assigned chapters in the Emerging Challenges and In Search of Excellence books and students will present a brief 1-2 page memo (Reading Reflections) of the highlights and essential points described in a chapter or chapters for each class session that a chapter is assigned.
+The management book reading response should include an example or observation of a current or recent experience.
 These memos should be organized by each book and include 2-3 questions for discussion.
 Each memo will form the basis for a portion of the weekly class discussion.

-Discussion Facilitator.
 Each student will be expected to lead the weekly class discussion one (1) time as the Discussion Facilitator.
-In the week after a student serves as the Discussion Facilitator, the student should schedule a meeting with the instructor to discuss that week's class (including an assessment of the other students' input).
 At the end of each class, the Discussion Facilitator will be assigned for the following week.
 The Discussion Facilitator assignments will be during Weeks 2 through 9 (October 22, 2018 through December 10, 2018), depending on the size of the class.

-Task Due Date Points (pts) for the Course Grade Learning Objectives Addressed Research Assignment 10/29/18 (Proposed Topic) 5 pts (Proposed Topic) LO's 1-8 11/12/18 (Outline) 5 pts (Outline) 11/26/18 (Draft Paper) 10 pts (Draft Paper) 12/17/18 (Final Paper) 20 pts (Final Paper) In-Class Participation Weekly 20 pts (2 pts each week) LO's 1-8 Discussion Facilitator Once during the quarter 10 pts LO 7 Reading Reflections Weekly (Monday 8AM prior to class - posted to CANVAS) 16 pts (2 pts each week 2 through 9, Pass/Fail) LO's 6, 7 In-Class Presentation 12/10/18 (Draft Presentation - Slides Only) 5 pts (Draft Presentation - Slides Only) LO's 1-8 12/17/18 (Final Presentation) 9 pts (Final Presentation) Total 100 pts
+Task Due Date % of Course Grade Learning Objectives Addressed Research Assignment 10/29/18 (Proposed Topic) 5 pts (Proposed Topic) LO's 1-7 11/12/18 (Outline) 5 pts (Outline) 12/3/18 (Draft Paper) 10 pts (Draft Paper) 12/17/18 (Final Paper) 20 pts (Final Paper) In-Class Participation Weekly 30 pts (2 pts each week; 10 pts as Discussion Facilitator) LO's 1-7 Reading Reflections Weekly (Monday 8AM prior to class) 20 pts (2 pts each week, Pass/Fail) LO's 5, 6 In-Class Final Presentation 12/17/18 10 pts LO's 1-7 Total 100 pts